-Jimmy Kimmel's best jokes and one-liners
+Jimmy Kimmel's 5 best Oscar jokes

 Sunday night he hit the perfect tone to open the 90th Academy Awards.

-From joking about last year's best picture fiasco to saying the Oscar statue is "literally a statue of limitations" because he keeps his hands to himself and is not anatomically correct, he got off some zingers.
+From joking about last year's best picture fiasco to saying the Oscar statue is "literally a statue of limitations" because he keeps his hands to himself and is not anatomically correct, Kimmel took some great shots.

-Here are five of Kimmel's best lines from his opening monologue.
+Here are five of Kimmel's best lines at the Oscars.

 A man of the moment